gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 > **What you should see:** A result object with `matchedCount: 1` and `modifiedCount: 1`, confirming that the document was found and the `rating` field was updated.

-> **What just happened?** MongoDB's `$set` operator only changed the `rating` field — all other fields in the document were preserved exactly as they were.
-This is unlike a SQL UPDATE which replaces the specified columns but leaves the row structure fixed; with `$set` only the named fields are touched.
+> **What just happened?** MongoDB's `$set` operator only changed the `rating` field, preserving all other fields in the document.
+While this feels similar to a SQL UPDATE, there is a key difference: because MongoDB is schema-less, using `$set `will dynamically add the field to the document structure if it does not already exist.
+Additionally, it ensures you only update the specific field rather than accidentally replacing the entire document.

 In addition to `$set`, we can leverage other operators to do some nifty things.
 All update operators work on fields - so your entire document won’t be wiped out.
 For example, the `$inc` operator is used to increment a field by a certain positive or negative amount.